Equalities Policy and Public Sector Duty Statement

-The Governing Body has set out its commitment to equal opportunities in this plan and it will continue to do all it can to ensure that the school is fully inclusive to students, and responsive to their needs based on race, gender and disability.
+The Governing Body has set out its commitment to equal opportunities in this plan and it will continue to do all it can to ensure that the school is fully inclusive to students, and responsive to their needs based on Race, Religion (Belief), Gender, Disability and Sexual Orientation.

-The Governing Body seeks to ensure that people are not discriminated against when applying for jobs at our school on grounds of race, gender or disability.
+The Governing Body seeks to ensure that people are not discriminated against when applying for jobs at our school on grounds of Race, Religion (Belief), Gender, Disability and Sexual Orientation.

 The Governors take all reasonable steps to ensure that the school environment gives access to people with disabilities, and also strive to make school communications as inclusive as possible for parents, carers and students.

-The Governors welcome all applications to join the school, whatever a child’s socio-economic background, race, gender or disability.
+The Governors welcome all applications to join the school, whatever a child’s socio-economic background, Race, Religion (Belief), Gender, Disability or Sexual Orientation.

-The Governing Body ensures that no child is discriminated against whilst in our school on account of their race, sex or disability.
+The Governing Body ensures that no child is discriminated against whilst in our school on account of their Race, Religion (Belief), Gender, Disability and Sexual Orientation.

 The role of all staff: teaching and non-teaching

 All staff will ensure that all students are treated fairly, equally and with respect, and will maintain awareness of the school’s Equality Plan.

 All staff will strive to provide material that gives positive images based on race, gender and disability, and challenges stereotypical images.